Xyclade/MachineLearning/Readme.md

     val basePath = "/Users/mikedewaard/ML_for_Hackers/10-Recommendations/data/example_data.csv"
     val testData = GetDataFromCSV(new File(basePath))

-    //Define the amount of rounds, in our case 2 and initialize the cross validation val validationRounds = 2;
+    //Define the amount of rounds, in our case 2 and initialise the cross validation val validationRounds = 2;
     val cv = new CrossValidation(testData._2.length, validationRounds);
     //Then for each round